 Costco has built a fantastic business model of providing bulk items with razor thin margins.
 For a major retail chain, their service is second to none.
 They also have a legendary return policy.

 Costco used to have a great reputation for jewelry as well.
 Speaking from experience, from the perspective of a supplier, I used to be impressed with their quality control.
 Unfortunately, the quality of their jewelry has seemed to have slipped over the last few years.

 When I started with this site, I would get emails from readers asking about Costco diamonds.
 They used to have diamonds with GIA certification.
 As you will see below, this is no longer the case.

 1) The Experience

-Costco is a great store, but they are a terrible jewelry store.
+Costco is a phenomenal retailer, but they are a terrible jewelry store.
 There are no knowledgeable staff members and no value added services.
 You pick out the diamond the same way you pick out a shampoo bottle or one of their delicious cheesecakes.
 I went with a 0.70ct I VS2 round in a solitaire setting.

 This is where you start to see cracks in the Costco experience.
 Not only was the diamond lacking a GIA certificate, it didn’t have any certificate at all.

 To their credit, the diamond was well cut (I can’t give specifics as it was mounted already) and the clarity grade was fair.
 However, the diamond was a J color, not the I color they claimed it to be.